 Parks, Other Public Spaces and Outdoor Recreation Facilities

-- Park Board community centres (except those listed below), pools, fitness centres, ice rinks, and golf courses – as well as field houses and change rooms
+- Park Board community centres (except those listed below), pools, fitness centres, and ice rinks – as well as field houses and change rooms

 - All outdoor recreation facilities within parks and beaches, including volleyball, skateparks, field sports, tennis, and more.
 (As of Sunday, March 22)

 - Parking facilities at high-traffic parks, (in particular: Kits Beach, Queen Elizabeth Park, English Bay, Jericho Beach, Locarno Beach, the Seawall, Stanley Park, and VanDusen Botanical Garden).
 (As of Sunday, March 22)